- Competitive Analysis

 Get a jump start on the competition by following our eight email marketing tips for small businesses.

-1) Make is easy to subscribe.
+1) Make it easy to subscribe.

-This seems obvious, but you would be surprised how many small businesses have a regular email newsletter but do not have a place to subscribe for emails on their website.
+This seems obvious, but you would be surprised how many small companies–from consulting businesses to corporations–have a regular email newsletter but do not have a place to subscribe for emails on their website.
 But not having a place to subscribe isn’t even the worse mistake a company can make.
 Two of the most common mistakes I’ve seen are having a broken subscribe link and requiring too much information upon sign up.
 People want a quick and easy newsletter signup.
 Instead of requiring their first name, last name, address, phone number, and email, simply ask them for their name and email.
 This is an instance where less is more.

 2) Create a newsletter that matches your brand.